Localization of sources in weakly nonlinear fluid systems using linear and quadratic sensitivity analysis: Conclusions

 Applications to benchmark inverse problems, including the viscous Burgers equation and stratified channel flow, illustrate the benefits of this quadratic framework.
 Linear embeddings provide a useful baseline but fail in regimes where first-order sensitivities vanish or nonlinear effects become pronounced.
 Incorporating quadratic embeddings resolves these difficulties, yielding sharply localized posteriors and accurate maximum a posteriori estimates.
 In particular, the channel flow case demonstrates that quadratic terms are essential for disambiguating multiple-source configurations in anisotropic, turbulent environments.

 The methodology operates in a one-shot fashion without iterative refinement of candidate source positions, making it attractive for large-scale or real-time applications.
 Future work will include a detailed mathematical analysis of measurement uncertainty and probabilistic modeling choices, development of adaptive sensor placement strategies to enhance identifiability, and integration with reduced-order modeling and data assimilation frameworks to enable efficient deployment in complex flow scenarios.
-Future research will focus on a rigorous Bayesian analysis of measurement uncertainty and prior modeling choices, the development of adaptive sensor placement strategies to enhance identifiability.
+Although the proposed framework naturally admits extensions through higher-order expansions of the nonlinear measurement functional, the computational cost and numerical stability of evaluating higher-order derivatives rapidly become prohibitive, particularly for long assimilation horizons.
+For this reason, we restrict the present study to a quadratic expansion as a well-posed and robust foundation.
+Future research will focus on a rigorous Bayesian analysis of measurement uncertainty and prior modeling choices, and the development of adaptive sensor placement strategies to enhance identifiability.